Getting Started with Syncfusion® React Components in Preact

 To create a new Preact project, use one of the commands that are specific to either NPM or Yarn.

-yarn init preactUsing one of the above commands will lead you to set up additional configurations for the project, as below:
+yarn create preactUsing one of the above commands will lead you to set up additional configurations for the project, as below:

-1. Define the project name: We can specify the name of the project directly.
+Step 1: Define the project name - You can specify the name of the project directly.
 Let’s specify the name of the project as my-project for this article.

 T Preact - Fast 3kB alternative to React with the same modern API